Our Community - Sanford Burnham Prebys

 Linda’s research focuses on identifying novel barriers to cell reprograming to regenerate cardiomyocytes and investigating the mechanism of barriers in cell fate determination and reprogramming.

-Win Ning Chen
+Win Ning Chen, MS

 Savio’s work investigates gene regulatory mechanisms and their perturbations in human diseases, using computational modeling and machine learning approaches to study drug responses.